byteporter/resume/web/resume.md

 2013-2015
 :   **Database Administrator** -- Researched and executed a company-wide upgrade from SQL Server 2010 to SQL Server 2012.
 Determined requirements for and set up new servers and SQL Server installations.
 Migrated existing databases to new servers.

-    Researched and implemented a solution using Availability Groups to greatly increase database performance, availability, and reliability.

-    Updated legacy SQL jobs to work properly with the redundant databases required for Availability Groups.

     Worked directly with Application Developers to collect and analyze business requirements, design data structures, and write high performing, reliable, and accurate stored procedures to implement the data layer of applications.

 2010-2013
 :   **Application Developer** -- Created and maintained back end services to provide data for frontend developers.

-    Mapped the existing process and redesigned the entire credit card processing business process, replacing a system that has been in place for over a decade with a solution based on enabling reliable, durable processing of requests at a higher capacity.

 **Zeta-Meter, Inc.**, *Staunton, VA*

 2006-2010
 :   **Embedded Engineer** -- Designed and implemented a Windows based data acquisition and analysis program in C#.

     Designed the electrical circuit and authored software for a scientific instrument which uses a Freescale HCS12 microcontroller.
+This solution used FreeRTOS and the CodeWarrior C IDE for writing and debugging.
+The companion data acquisition software was written in C# .NET and used a MS SQL file-backed database to store the data.

+    Standout achievements were a fully custom display driver to run the graphical LCD including bitmap fonts, and using Direct3D to draw the graphs in the companion application quickly and smoothly using the GPU.
+Custom routines were also created to ensure that the hard copy printouts of the charts were perfect.

 Skills
 ------

 **General**

-:   Clean Code, Organization, Communication, Requirements Gathering, Collaborative Design, Documentation, Automated Testing, Continuous Integration / Delivery, DevOps, Database Administration, Version Control, Cryptography, API Design
+:   Clean Code, Organization, Communication, Requirements Gathering, Collaborative Design, Documentation, Automated Testing, Continuous Integration / Delivery, DevOps, Database Administration, Version Control, Cryptography, API Design, Radio, Analog

 **Production and Prototyping**